 - Viral infections (cytomegalovirus, respiratory, and other opportunistic viruses).

 - Mycobacterial and parasitic infections.

-- Managing transplant patients infected with HIV and hepatitis viruses.
+- Management of transplant recipients infected with HIV and hepatitis viruses

-Our team works closely with experts from other UPMC teams, such as:
+Our team works closely with experts from other UPMC teams, including:

 This teamwork allows us to design protocols and assure the highest quality of care for our transplant patients.